isomerpages/cpf-assa/_events/ASSA Board Meetings/Vietnam 2018.md

 by Professor Neil Quigley, Vice-Chancellor and President, The University of Waikato

 ##### [Challenges in expanding the social security base in Vietnam](/files/ASSA%20Board%20Meeting/Vietnam%202018/Challenges%20in%20expanding%20the%20social%20security%20base%20in%20Vietnam.pdf)
-by Ban Thu – Vietnam Social Security, Vietnam
+by Ban Thu – Vietnam Social Security, Viet Nam

 ##### [Social Protection & Migration in ASEAN](/files/ASSA%20Board%20Meeting/Vietnam%202018/Social%20Protection%20&%20Migration%20in%20ASEAN.pdf)
 by Nuno Meira Simoes da Cunha, Senior Specialist, Social Protection, ILO